wallarm/product-documentation/docs/2.14/admin-en/installation-docker-en.md

 5. Configure monitoring.

 !!! warning "Known limitations"
-    * [IP blocking][doc-ip-blocking] is not supported in Wallarm Node version 2.12 or lower.
     * Most [Wallarm directives][doc-config-params] cannot be changed through environment variables; these directives must be written in configuration files inside the container.

 ## 1. Deploy the Filter Node